anuket-project/anuket-specifications/doc/tech/glossary.md

   - **Virtual Storage resource**: virtualised non-volatile storage allocated to a virtualised computation environment hosting a **VNFC**
   - **Virtual Networking resource**: routes information among the network interfaces of a virtual compute resource and physical network interfaces, providing the necessary connectivity
 - **Hypervisor**: A piece of software with management components that allows the user to partition the underlying physical resources and allocate them to Virtual Machines.
 Typically, the hypervisor is managed by a cloud management software such as OpenStack.
+- **Cloud Infrastructure Profile**: The combination of the Cloud Infrastructure Software Profile and the Cloud Infrastructure Hardware Profile that defines the capabilities of the Cloud Infrastructure.
 - **Cloud Infrastructure Software Profile**: defines the behaviour, capabilities and metrics provided by a cloud infrastructure Software Layer
 - **Cloud Infrastructure Software Configuration**: a set of settings (Key:Value) that are applied/mapped to **cloud infrastructure** SW deployment.